microcosm/gsheet-/README.md

 Features are bound 1:1 to sheets, meaning there are often two or more instances of the same feature with each interacting with different sheets.
 Each feature registers itself as capable of responding to a subset of events for which they make sense.
 For example:

-- The `ReplicateSheetInExternalSpreadsheet` feature syncs changes from a source sheet to a target sheet -- therefore it is capable of responding to `onSpreadsheetEdit`
+- The `ReplicateSheetInExternalSpreadsheet` feature syncs changes from a source sheet to a target sheet -- therefore it is capable of responding to `onSheetEdit`
 - The `UpdateSheetHiddenValue` feature updates a hidden cell, typically triggering a UI change, typically requiring a human input -- therefore it is capable of responding to `onSidebarSubmit`

 Event handlers methods in `main.gs` compile a list of "registered" features based on these capabilities, and send event data to each of them to assess whether they should be marked for execution.